benroberts999/ampsci/doc/02a-writing_modules.md

 * **description**: a short, one-line summary shown by `./ampsci -m`.
   * This is technically optional, but is there to be informative to users
 * **function** (`&myModule`): pointer to the module function.
-  * Signature must match exactly `void name(const IO::InputBlockLegacy&, const Wavefunction&)`
+  * Signature must match exactly `void name(const IO::InputBlock&, const Wavefunction&)`
   * The C++ function name must be unique across all compiled modules -- duplicates produce a link error.
 * The `r_myModule` name for the @ref Register is just convention -- it can be anything.
   * In fact, the only restriction is that multiple modules within the same .cpp file (compilation unit) have unique names; the names do not even need to be unique across different files.
 (These names are not used anywhere in the code)